jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Fortunately, one group is emerging from the technological landscape: a diverse community of makers, programmers, and designers in the open-source community.
 They embrace the constant effort and frequent failures that evolution demands and are too focused on debugging, overcoming errors, and welcoming quality contributions to concern themselves with a person's genotype or phenotype.

 Open-source contributors are examples for us all.
 They evolve solutions to the real-life pains.
 That is why they have created many of your favorite tools, such as Wikipedia, Khan Academy, and the software that underpins the internet.
-These technologies are worth billions and are provided entirely free of charge.
-Even this book is open-source, distributed via Writebook, another free and open-source software program that is based on Ruby on Rails, the technology that powers Shopify, Basecamp, GitHub, and many other companies.
+These technologies are worth billions and are provided entirely free of charge for anyone to use and adapt as needed.
+Even this book is open-source, distributed via Writebook, another open-source software program that is based on Ruby on Rails, the free technology that powers Shopify, Basecamp, GitHub, and thousands of other companies.

-The future of the Internet Age, as outlined in "Bumblebee Economics" book III, does not require marches or a revolution.
+The future of the Internet Age, as outlined in "Bumblebee Economics", does not require marches or a revolution.
 The seeds of this future are already in your hands.
-All that is needed is for you to adopt a new identity to realize your potential: a self-aware technological being practicing politics through peaceful and purposeful technological evolution.
+You only need to adopt a new identity to realize your potential: a self-aware technological being improving its life through peaceful, gradual, and purposeful technological evolution.
 This concept required a name, hence the new term "techvolution."

 With this new paradigm, you can join the open-source community to develop and disseminate tools that identify the "black moths" in countless niches.
-Issues like increasing debt, declining health, rising living costs, heightened storm activity, and many others cannot be resolved until the individuals experiencing these pains can select the right tools.
-Open-source technologies are poised to provide customized solutions readily available to everyone, in a manner of speaking.
+Issues like increasing debt, declining health, rising living costs, heightened storm activity, and many others cannot be resolved until the individuals experiencing these physical pains can select the right tools.
+Open-source technologies are poised to provide customized solutions readily available to everyone, "black camouflage" for all, in a manner of speaking.

 And we are naturally equipped for this role.
-Researching this book revealed joyously how we can look beyond past identities to connect with the individuals within.
-When we define ourselves by the future, our innate drive to learn and evolve shines brightly.
-Soon, people will share their passions for sewing custom clothes, optimizing 3D printers, or creating efficient home gardens.
-The music, heroes, and social groups we cherish need not change as we pursue our dreams through technological progress.
+Researching this book joyously taught me how to look past ideological identities and connect with the individuals within.
+I learned when we discuss the future, most people have innate drive to learn and evolve.
+So many times I would interview people, most would quickly share their passions for sewing custom clothes, optimizing 3D printers, or creating efficient home gardens.
+A technological identity is already within us, right beside the music, heroes, and social groups we cherish.
+These need not change as we pursue our dreams through technological progress.

-However, until humanity intentionally accelerates the technological evolution we depend on, we remain like raccoons trapped by secured waste bins—enduring restaurant closures, psychological disorders, political animosity, civil wars, revolutions, and the cycles of imperial rise and fall.
-We mistakenly attribute these events to ideology, when in reality, they stem from the unnoticed co-evolution, variation, and speciation of technological ecosystems, which occur continuously around us, indifferent to human-constructed identities, borders, and aspirations.
+However, until humanity intentionally accelerates the technological evolution we depend on, we remain like raccoons suffering through seemingly random restaurant closures and secured waste bins.
+Our list of problems includes job losses, business failures, psychological disorders, political animosity, civil wars, revolutions, and the cycles of imperial rise and fall.
+We mistakenly attribute these events to ideology, when in reality, they stem from the unnoticed co-evolution, variation, and speciation of technological ecosystems, which occur continuously around us, indifferent to human-constructed identities, borders, and beliefs.

-Only a new identity will allow us to glimpse behind the curtain of evolution and learn to harness its powers, as we have already done in physics, chemistry, and medicine.
+Only a new identity will allow us to glimpse behind the curtain of evolution and learn to harness the power of nature, as we have already done in physics and chemistry, biology and medicine.
 The next step toward self-realization is to ask if we must cooperate like trees and squirrels do, and then who are we competing against in the game of life?

 ## Chapter 1—Earth Is Chessboard: Here Are the Rules of the Game